 Individuals who have received a parking citation have the right to appeal the citation under a three-step process outlined by the Vehicle Code Section 40215.

 Step 1 "Initial Review" California Vehicle Code Section 40215(a)

 1. Within 21 calendar days of the California State University, East Bay, University Parking Services issuance of a Notice of Parking and/or Registration Violation, or within 21 calendar days of the citation processing agency's (Parking Management Bureau/CSUEB) mailing of Notice of Delinquent Parking Violation, the parking violation respondent may request University Parking Services to conduct an "initial review" of the citation notice.

-2. A request for initial review may be initiated online via the PMB website; followed by clicking on the "Dispute Citation" link then "CSU East Bay" or "CSU East Bay - Concord."
+2. A request for initial review may be initiated online via the PMB website; followed by clicking on the "Dispute Citation" link.
 Next, enter either the ticket number or vehicle license plate.
 Fill out the "Respondent's Information" form and with as much detail as possible, fill out the "Statement of Appeal" form.

 - If University Parking Services establishes that the violation did not occur, that the registered owner of the vehicle was not responsible, or that extenuating circumstances make dismissal of the citation appropriate, UPS will cancel the Notice of Parking Violation, or Notice of Delinquent Parking Violation, and will notify the citation processing agency of the dismissal.

 - UPS will also notify the respondent via email, of its decision to grant or deny the citation dismissal request.

 - If UPS denies the citation dismissal request, the respondent may appeal the decision as described in "Step 2."

 Step 2 "Administrative Hearing" California Vehicle Code 40215(b,c)